Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Soy Lecithin

 Soy lecithin is a versatile egg substitute that may be used in various cooking and baking ingredient applications.
-With its solid stabilizing properties, lecithin helps recipes use smoother, consistent to hold together better and achieve, making it ideal for use in custards, mayonnaise, pastries, soufflés, and more.
+With its solid stabilizing properties, lecithin helps recipes to be smoother and consistent to hold together better and achieve, making it ideal for use in custards, mayonnaise, pastries, soufflés, and more.

 🥚 Soy lecithin in place of eggs; measure 1 tablespoon lecithin for every 1 egg yolk.
 Then whisk or blend the soy lecithin and other wet ingredients used like milk or water until smooth.